Shen-su Sun

 Shen-su Sun (孫賢鉥 (Sūn Xiánshù); 27 October 1943 – 5 March 2005) was a Chinese-born Australian geochemist.

 Sun was born in Fuzhou, Fujian, China.
 He earned his bachelor's degree in geology from National Taiwan University, and obtained his Ph.D. from Columbia University in 1973.
-During 1981 to 1999, he was a research professor in Bureau of Mineral Resources of Australia.
+From 1981 to 1999, he was a research professor in Bureau of Mineral Resources of Australia.
 He did significant work in lead, oxygen and sulfur isotope geochemistry.

-He died in Canberra, Australia.
+Sun died in Canberra, Australia on 5 March 2005.